meatball133/crystal/exercises/concept/high-school-sweetheart/.meta/design.md

 ## Out of scope

-- Methods that involves data types not coverd in prerequisites concepts
+- Methods that involves data types not covered in prerequisites concepts

 ## Concepts